On the existence of optimizers for nonlinear time-frequency concentration problems: the Wigner distribution: The concentration problem

-\end{proof} \begin{remark} By taking absolute values, it is clear that if \(f\) is instead an odd function then \(\pi(-c)f\) will still be an optimizer for any point of positive Lebesgue density.
-As such, the set of optimizers for \eqref{InfinityProblem} is quite large.
-On the other hand, it is just as clear that there exist non-zero functions whose concentration functional vanishes.
-For instance, the support property of the Wigner distribution in $d=1$ \cite[Lemma 4.3.5]{Grochenig} shows that if \(f\) is supported on \([\mathrm{diam(\Omega)}+1,\mathrm{diam}(\Omega)+2]\), then \(Wf(0,0)=0\).
-As such \(\|W(\pi(c)f)\|_{L^\infty(\Omega)}=0\) for any Lebesgue point of \(\Omega\). \end{remark} \begin{remark} Compared to the case \(p\in [1,\infty)\), where the conclusion is the same for the Wigner distribution as for the ambiguity function, the \(p=\infty\) case is strikingly different.
+\begin{remark} Compared to the case \(p\in [1,\infty)\), where the conclusion is the same for the Wigner distribution as for the ambiguity function, the \(p=\infty\) case is strikingly different.
 For the ambiguity function, the supremum is only attained if \(0\in \Omega\), but if this is the case, every function will be an optimizer~\cite[Proposition 1.2]{AmbConcentration}.
 On the other hand, the supremum is always attained for the Wigner distribution, but for a function to be an optimizer it has to satisfy very specific symmetry conditions.
 This further illustrates the difference between the time-frequency covariant Wigner concentration and the time-frequency invariant ambiguity concentration problems. \end{remark}